 Our practices all start with a soil driven, plant positive approach; living and mineralized soils create healthy plants and healthy plant can defend themselves from pest and disease.
 We’re also careful to create safe havens and diverse habits for a diverse insect population.
 We keep in mind that every action has a biological consequence and work to balance the ideal and the practical in every task.
-We are proud to be Certified Naturally Grown!

 We start our own plants, this lets us control the process from the vary beginning.
 While we never use treated or GM seed, we don’t always pay the premium for certified organic seed.
 Most of our seed comes from either Johnny’s or Seedway.
 We choose varieties for their taste and natural disease resistance, this is a plant’s innate ability to use its own immune response to defend itself from bacterial, fungal and viral pathogens.
 Seeds are started in a certified organic, compost based, growing medium from Vermont Compost.
 These inputs, combined with our careful attention, provides us with strong and sturdy transplant that are ready for the field.